mlip-cmu/f2025/labs/lab08.md

 You will set up a Prometheus monitoring system, connect it to a Kafka broker, and track key metrics.
 This practical application will be valuable for your Milestone 3.
 There are multiple components in this lab, some of which may be new to you, we strongly advise starting early to familiarize yourself.
 You can refer the screenshots included in this writeup for additional clarity.

-To receive credit for this lab, show your work to the TA during recitation.
+To receive credit for this lab, show your work to the TA in your own recitation section.

 ## Deliverables
 - [ ] Setup Docker with Prometheus and Grafana.
 Modify and Run Kafka Monitoring Script.